OODEval: Evaluating Large Language Models on Object-Oriented Design: New Benchmarks

 \subsubsection{Key Characteristics.\quad}

 Table~\ref{tab:oodeval-human-characteristics} presents the statistics of the OODEval-Human dataset, which consists of four undergraduate OOD tasks, each associated with OODEval by its Task ID number.
 Each task includes over 200 student submissions, totaling 940 submissions, with individual scores ranging from 32 to 100.
 The average scores for the tasks range from 79.3 to 82.8, with an overall average of 80.62.
-This provides a sufficient sample size and score distribution for evaluating the performance of the CLUE metric.
-The difficulty levels of these four tasks in OODEval are moderate to hard, making them suitable for comparing the OOD capabilities of LLMs with human performance on more complex tasks.
+The CLUE metric serves as an indicator for quantifying the similarity between two designs; thus, it is independent of requirement diversity.
+Consequently, the distinct solutions submitted by each student ensure a sufficient sample size and diverse score distribution, thereby enabling robust evaluation of the CLUE metric's performance, even though OODEval-Human comprises four tasks.
+Furthermore, the difficulty levels of these four tasks in OODEval are moderate to hard, making them well-suited for benchmarking the OOD capabilities of LLMs against human performance on more challenging tasks.